 About Living Heritage

-Living Heritage is an online bilingual initiative that enables New Zealand schools to develop and publish an online resource, based on a heritage treasure in their community.
+Living Heritage is an online bilingual initiative that enables New Zealand and Pacific Island schools or individual students or youths to develop and publish an online resource, based on a heritage treasure in their community.

-Living Heritage preserves history and culture in a digital format for every generation, and allows our children’s voices to present a view of New Zealand on the World Wide Web.
+Living Heritage preserves history and culture in a digital format for every generation, and allows the voices of our young people to present a view of New Zealand and the Pacific Islands on the World Wide Web.

-Participation in Living Heritage is free to all New Zealand schools and open to all age groups.
+Participation in Living Heritage is free to all New Zealand and Pacific Island schools and open to all age groups, including youth.
 Self-publishing web pages help simplify the process of online publishing for students and teachers.